Desktop computers

 Testing with dedicated tools can be unrealistic or a poor representation of how the computer will behave in everyday tasks.
 Therefore, we usually separate testing into analysis with the (synthetic) programs below and into practical testing with programs and games launched by the average user.
 The results of the two approaches can be very different.

-If you want to use the test results in the future for a "before-after" comparison, it's a good idea to test under conditions that you can easily recreate.
-It is recommended that you use a freshly installed Windows system that has less chance of unnecessary processes running in the background.
-If you are testing a laptop, it is recommended that you test with battery power and AC power separately.
-Typically, laptops also have various profiles for quiet operation and maximum performance, where the components behave differently - for example, the chip can be limited to a lower power, the performance curve of the fans is almost always completely different, and so on.
+If you want to use your test results in the future for a “before-and-after” comparison, it’s a good idea to test under conditions that you can easily replicate.
+It’s recommended to use a freshly installed Windows system, which is less likely to have unnecessary processes running in the background.
+If you’re testing a laptop, it’s a good idea to test separately on battery and AC power.
+Laptops also typically have different profiles for quiet operation and maximum performance, where components behave differently – for example, the chip may be limited to lower power, the fan curve is almost always completely different, and so on.

 However, creating ideal conditions is not a reflection of how we actually use the computer.
 Our computers are full of programs, many processes are running in the background that we don't even know exist or that we have installed them over the years of regular use.
 For a more realistic display, test your computer under the conditions you use it on a daily basis.